Notice

 The UW Health Kids pediatric epilepsy team includes experts in epilepsy, neurology, neuropsychology, neuroradiology, neurosurgery and nutrition.

-There are many different causes of epilepsy.
+There are many causes of epilepsy.
 These include brain injuries, brain tumors, changes in the body’s instructions for making the brain (genetic changes), infections and autoimmune conditions.
-If you child has a seizure, they may have tests to determine if they have epilepsy.
+If you child has a seizure, they might have tests to determine if they have epilepsy.
 If your child is diagnosed with epilepsy, their doctor usually will prescribe anti-seizure medicine.

 Many children diagnosed with epilepsy outgrow their condition.
 Others need treatment.
 Epilepsy treatments include: